morrownr/USB-WiFi/home/FAQ.md

 Note: You can use your own favorite text editor in place of `nano` if you wish.

-Add the following to the file: options mt7921_common disable_clc=1
+Add the following line to the file: options mt7921_common disable_clc=1

 Save the file and reboot.